Sp25-CS5004-Online-Lionelle/.github/profile/README.md

 The university's academic integrity policy discusses actions regarded as violations and consequences for students [http://www.northeastern.edu/osccr/academic-integrity](http://www.northeastern.edu/osccr/academic-integrity).

+#### Generative AI (ChatGPT and Copilot)

+> [!CAUTION]
+> Generative AI is a powerful tool, it's use is allowed, but use
+> it wisely.
+See below for this course's policy, and not every course
+> has a different policy based on the learning goals.

+For this class, you are allowed the use of copilot or similar product for the use of small code snippets, building rote methods, and tests.
+You are not allowed to use it write your entire assignment, and you will find that it will often try to redesign against the expected design.
+As such, we only recommend its use to help you better understand and learn java syntax.
+If at any point we feel you are using generative AI to build your entire assignment or write your reports for you, this is considered plagiarism and will be treated as an academic integrity violation.
+Simply, it is a tool to facilitate your learning and efficiency in writing code.
+It should not be a substitute for understanding the concepts.

 ### Disabilities; Reasonable Accommodations

 Our goal is to ensure that every student should be able to participate in this course.
-Students with disabilities who wish to receive academic services and/or accommodations should visit the [Disability Resource Center](https://drc.sites.northeastern.edu/) or call (844) 688-6287.
-If you have already done so, please provide your letter from the DRC to the instructor -- early in the semester -- to arrange for those accommodations.
+Students with disabilities who wish to receive academic services and/or accommodations should visit the  [Disability Access Services](https://disabilityaccessservices.sites.northeastern.edu/) (DAS) (previously known as DRS) or call (844) 688-6287.
+If you have already done so, please provide your letter from the DAS to the instructor -- early in the semester -- to arrange for those accommodations.
 If you do require any special accommodations, let the instructor know immediately so that appropriate details can be worked out.

 ### Student Feedback
 Your opinions are very important to the TAs and faculty.
 In addition to the university required student evaluation form, at the end of the semester, we will be asking for your feedback at least once about during the semester.
 However, if you have suggestions or concerns about the course, don’t wait until you are asked.
 You can contact us any time!
 As a simple example, if my lectures are too fast, or too slow, or if I need to speak more loudly, let me know!